 All King’s College employees and students are required as mandatory reporters to follow the procedures outlined in this document under the following circumstances: 1) the report received alleges that a child (17 years of age or under), either the person making the report itself or about whom the report is being made, is presently being or had been abused in the past regardless of the time that has elapsed since the alleged abuse; or 2) the report received from an adult (18 years of age and older), who reports having been abused as a child, indicates that other children (17 years of age and under) are presently in danger due to the same or similar circumstances of abuse.
 This indication may be grounded, for example, in the reporter’s own alleged abuse in the same or similar circumstances.

-It is not mandated by law that the report of an adult (18 years of age or older) of their own past child abuse be reported.
-However, all King’s College employees and students, who receive reports from adults of past child abuse, are to encourage the adult to report the abuse themselves, to offer to assist the adult in reporting the past abuse, and to inform the adult about available counseling on campus.
+All King’s employees and students, who receive reports from adults of past child abuse, when the report does not indicate that children are presently in danger of abuse, are to encourage the adult to report the abuse themselves, to offer to assist the adult in reporting the past abuse, and to inform the adult about available counseling on campus.

 If the child suspected of being abused is in immediate danger, call 911.

 Under Pennsylvania state law, all College employees are required to immediately make a report to ChildLine if s/he has reasonable cause to suspect that a child is the victim of child abuse when:

 - the employee comes into contact with the child in the course of employment, occupation and practice of a profession, or through a regularly scheduled program, activity or service;

 - the employee is directly responsible for the care, supervision, guidance or training of the child, or is affiliated with a school or regularly established church or religious organization that is directly responsible for the care, supervision, guidance or training of the child;

 - a person makes a specific disclosure to the employee that an identifiable child is the victim of child abuse;or,